 The Town Clerk

 The role of the Town Clerk of the City of London dates back to 1274 when Ralph Crepyn held office until 1306.
 This role has now transitioned into the title of Chief Executive in most local authorities.
-John Barradell OBE is the current town clerk.
+Ian Thomas CBE is the current town clerk.
 He styles himself as Town Clerk and Chief Executive highlighting the vital presence of this ancient role within local government eight centuries on.
 The Town Clerk and the Chief Executive of the City of London is the senior role in the Corporation.
 He is the affective head of paid service and has highest authority to maintain efficient management and the execution of the organisation’s functions.
 The Town Clerk and Chief Executive’s department has responsibilities in serving: members of the Court of Common Council and the Court of Alderman, their committees, their sub-committees and their working parties.

 The City Remembrancer

 The City Remembrancer role dates back to 1571 when Elizabeth I was on the throne.
 The Remembrancer is one of the City’s Law Officers, a Parliamentary Agent and its head of Protocol.
 In 1685, the Remembrancer’s requirement was laid down by order to “attend Parliament and the offices of the Secretaries of State daily and acquaint the Lord Mayor with the public affairs and other business transacted there relating to the City”.
 The Remembrancer organises events and hospitality on behalf of the City of London Corporation.
 An important example includes State Banquets to honour visiting Heads of State.
-The current Remembrancer is Mr Paul Double who has held this ancient office for nearly ten years.
+The current Remembrancer is Mr Paul Double who has held this ancient office for over twenty years.

 The Chamberlain of London